nls1729/acme-code/extension-reloader/README.txt

                state and name.
 Added scrolling to menu.
 Changed notifications to indicate info, warning and error as appropriate.

-               This extension replaces the need to [ Atl F2 r ] to restart the shell during extension development.
+               This extension replaces the need to [ Alt F2 r ] to restart the shell during extension development.
 This extension will attempt to reload the extension when it is in the error state.
 The most common shell restarts for extension writers are when an extension